vmware/container-service-extension/docs/CSE_ADMIN.md

 * An org.
 * A VDC within the org, which
   * has an org VDC network connected to an external network (with internet connectivity).
-The external network connection is required to enable template VMs to download packages during configuration.
+The external network connection is required to enable cluster VMs to download packages during configuration.
- * can host/deploy vApps
+  * can host vApps
   * has sufficient storage to create vApps and publish them as templates.
 * Users in the org with privileges necessary to perform operations like configuring AMQP, creating public catalog entries, and managing vApps.
 * A good network connectivity between the machine where CSE is installed and the vCD server as well as the Internet.
 This avoids intermittent failures in OVA upload/download operations.